Left to its own devices, time undoes the works of man.

 While appraising the property for donation in 1933, officials noted fourteen structures.
-Structures included a pump house, three septic tanks, 1800 feet of piping and valves, machinery, 800 linear feet of waterline, a stone springhouse and two 750 gallon water tanks.
+Structures included a pump house, three septic tanks, 1800 feet of piping and valves, machinery, 800 linear feet of waterline and two 750 gallon water tanks.

 Today, the mountains are slowly reclaiming their territory.

-The park service is preserving some of the main buildings but many others are already gone.
+The NPS is preserving some of the main buildings.
+However, many others are already gone.

-But it’s one particular structure, the stone springhouse hidden back in the woods, that fires the imagination.
+The stone springhouse hidden back in the woods fires the imagination.
 It creates visions of woodland fairies and water sprites.

 The old spring house is a brick arch over a stone room with a wide door gaping like an open mouth leading into the side of the mountain.

-The architecture is primitive and stunning.
-Moss-covered stone steps lead up beside the springhouse and the remains of a rotting wooden ladder decaying to the side.
+The rustic appearance and the architecture is primitive and stunning.
+For example, moss-covered stone steps lead up beside the springhouse and the remains of a rotting wooden ladder decaying to the side.

-The moss gives the structure the odd feeling of both life and abandoned decay and likely inspiring the House of Fairies moniker.
+The moss gives the structure the odd feeling of both life and abandoned decay.
+This likely inspires the House of Fairies moniker.

-The “House of Fairies” is accessible via the Twin Creeks.
 However, it isn’t along the proper trail.
-As you pass the Natural Resource Center, you’ll see a small path that veers off from the main trail.
+As you pass the office for Discover Life in America, you’ll see a small path that veers off to the side of the trail.

-If you follow that, you’ll see the old spring house built into the side of the mountain.
+If you follow that, you’ll see the old spring house with a simple open door built into the side of the mountain.

-Have you seen the House of Fairies?
+Have you seen the House of the Fairies in Gatlinburg?
+What secret spots have you found hiking in the Great Smoky Mountains?
 Let us know in the comments!

 Click here to view the web story version of this article.